MacSpain/InfraredGlobe/README.md

 Go to Assets/Scenes and open SampleScene if you don't see anything.

+Shader for the globe is called EarthInfrared.shadergraph and located in Assets/Art

 Quick tutorial when in Play mode/running a build:

 Right Mouse button - drag around to rotate globe